I have been given the

-NOTE: I have had to temporarily remove much of the information and
+NOTE: I temporarily removed much of the data and

-links on this web site in order to make room for videos of the
+several links on this web site in order to make room for a video of Shahna

 Blue Pyramid Egyptian Arabians is